brendacs/colludia-gatsby/src/content/posts/review/2020-04-15-welcome-aboard-tacoma.markdown

 <figcaption>Listen carefully, or you'll miss something!</figcaption>

-By sifting through personal computer files, I uncovered each silhouette's face—and not just their faces, but also the faces of their families and friends.
+By sifting through personal computer files, I uncovered each silhouette's face — and not just their faces, but also the faces of their families and friends.
 The artistic choice to make the portraits look realistic helped with the immersion, as if when we reach the year 2088, we could be one of many crews on an orbital station missing home just as much.

 And the best part was that everything typed or voiced was written realistically.
 The writers did an amazing job conveying their ideas for every moment and piece of background information.
 I can’t get enough of the information I gleaned from invading the characters’ private spaces, just to know what happened to them.

 ## Back to Reality

 At its core, _Tacoma_ is a game about relationships.
 Not just romantic relationships, but all the ones that come with the act of existing.
-Friends, families, lovers—this game has it all, and it wrapped me up in complexities that stayed with me for a long time.
+Friends, families, lovers — this game has it all, and it wrapped me up in complexities that stayed with me for a long time.
 Human compassion is amazing in the wake of a crisis, and sometimes it takes something terrible to strengthen bonds.
-However, by no means do I believe terrible things need to happen for these things to occur, just that we’re at the world’s mercy—and each other’s. _Tacoma_ does an awesome job of reminding us of not only the bad times, but also of the good moments that come in between the chaos.
+However, by no means do I believe terrible things need to happen for these things to occur, just that we’re at the world’s mercy — and each other’s. _Tacoma_ does an awesome job of reminding us of not only the bad times, but also of the good moments that come in between the chaos.

 ![Nothing beats celebrating Obsolescence Day with the fam.][image3]